One upload. Every device size.

 App Store Connect supports 40 locales.
 Google Play supports 79.
 Each one wants a localized title, subtitle, and screenshot text.
 You've localized the app strings — the marketing copy is still en-US only.

 Floyd was designed dual-store from day one.
-The audit, the screenshot generator, and the deploy step are all store-aware so you do the work once.
+The screenshot generator is store- and device-aware, so you do the creative work once.

-Floyd's frame compositor (powered by fogleman/gg) generates screenshots at every required dimension — iPhone 6.7", 6.5", iPad 12.9", Google Play phone, tablet — from one set of source assets.
+Floyd's frame compositor (powered by fogleman/gg) generates screenshots at every required dimension — iPhone 6.7", 6.5", and iPad 12.9" today, with Google Play phone and tablet sizes in active development.
 The headline reflows correctly for each canvas.

 The dual-store grind, replaced.

 Design screenshots in Figma.
-Export at iPhone 6.7", resize for 6.5", resize for iPad, resize for Play, fix the broken text wrapping each time.
+Export at iPhone 6.7", resize for 6.5", resize for iPad, fix the broken text wrapping each time.

-Floyd generates every required dimension from one source.
+Floyd generates every iPhone and iPad dimension from one upload.
 Headline reflow handled automatically.

 These are the patterns Floyd sees most often in Flutter and React Native apps that ship to both stores.